- No win. No fee.

 As noted earlier, in more than 75% of prescribing errors, no harm comes to the patient in question.
 This can be due to the pharmacist, another medical professional or the patient themselves identifying the error before any medication is dispensed, or the medication prescribed not affecting the patient negatively.

-This is backed up by a report published by the General Medical Council (GMC) in 2012, which highlighted that only 4% of prescription errors they surveyed were judged to be severe.
+This is backed up by a report published by the General Medical Council (GMC) in 2012, which highlighted that only 1 in 550 prescription errors they surveyed were judged to be severe.

 However, even if this only occurs in a handful of cases each year, it is important not to overlook the potentially serious consequences a prescription error can lead to.
 Practically all medications have side-effects alongside their primary function, and an excessive dosage could significantly enhance these or make the least common side effects more apparent.